ArieFisher/cycling_poster/README.md

 | **4** | Image Resolution | Capabilities customize how the routes are rendered Confirm can set parameters for high-resolution (\>4k) image, route colour, map type, etc. | **Parameterization:** Make the core function flexible and reusable. | 1\.
 Add to config: map styling properties (e.g.  height=3000, width=4000, scaleFactor=2) route styling properties:LINE_COLOR, LINE_WIDTH, LINE_OPACITY  2\.
 Modify generate_map_from_geojson() to  look for optional parameters from the config  use these config values when building the request body (consult Geoapify’s format for [map style customization options](https://apidocs.geoapify.com/playground/static-maps/?mapStyle=osm-bright&width=600&height=400&format=jpeg&lat=43.682203&lng=-79.453447&zoom=10.6912&pitch=0&bearing=0#:~:text=map%20style%20customization%20options)) **Test:** Run the script with the data from Sprint 2, save as sprint4\_routes.png, and display the image (or location where saved).
 Verify the output matches the desired styling |
 | **5** | CLI & Robustness | A finished, reusable, and robust CLI tool | **CLI & Error Handling** | 1\.
 Add CLI arguments (e.g., argparse) for: --url (replaces hardcoded GEOJSON\_URL)     --output (defines save path) 2\.
 Remove GEOJSON\_URL from config.
 3\.
 Implement specific error handling:     Network/Connection errors HTTP status codes (401, 404, 5xx) File save permissions |

+# Sprint branch workflow
+* At the start of the sprint, switch to a new branch (from main)
+* Throughout the sprint commit changes to that branch
+* End of the sprint
+* Push final commits
+* Open a Pull Request
+* Merge the branch into main on GitHub
+* Delete the branch

+# Collaboration
+* Never generate code until you ask and I approve.
+* Be brief in your responses.
+* Always ask me when you are unsure of something.
+Do not make up URLs or API keys.
-**Do not write the entire script at once**.
+* **Do not write the entire script at once**.
 For each sprint, write only the code required to complete that sprint's tasks.
 Do not add features from future sprints.